Adaptive Domain Shift in Diffusion Models for Cross-Modality Image Translation¶

 Background & Motivation¶

-Limitations of Prior Work: Existing diffusion-based translation methods universally rely on a fixed linear interpolation \(d_t = \eta_t \hat{x}_0^{\text{src}} + (1-\eta_t) x_0\) between source and target domains.
-This linear path traverses high-energy regions between the two modality manifolds, forcing the sampler to perform substantial off-manifold corrections.
+Limitations of Prior Work: Existing diffusion translation methods generally rely on a fixed linear interpolation between the source and target domains \(d_t = \eta_t \hat{x}_0^{\text{src}} + (1-\eta_t) x_0\).
+This straight-line path passes through high-energy regions between the two modality manifolds, forcing the sampler to perform extensive corrections to return to the manifold.

-Core Idea: Upgrade domain shift from "global linear interpolation" to a "pixel-wise, channel-wise learnable nonlinear mixing field," and embed it into the drift term of the diffusion SDE.
+Core Idea: Upgrade domain shift from "global linear interpolation" to a "pixel-wise, channel-wise learnable non-linear mixing field," and embed it into the drift term of the diffusion SDE.

 Method¶